Be sure to stop by our on-site specialty food marketplace and craft beer taproom.more

-Follow your bliss, and see where you go!
-Come be part of our vibrant and talented community of artists, ranging from emerging makers just beginning their journey into the craft field to master artists who attended our first shows in Rhinebeck, New York.
-So join us for what promises to be a spectacular season showcasing the finest quality craft in the country.
-The application process for the our 2014 season is now closed.
+Come be part of our talented community of artists, ranging from those just beginning their careers to masters in the craft field.
+Join us for what promises to be a spectacular season showcasing the highest quality craft in the country.

 Our juried marketplace features extraordinary work by more than 1,500 of the country’s most talented craft artists.

-We had record attendance at our 2013 shows and reached nearly 50,000 collectors and craft enthusiast who attend our shows in Baltimore, Atlanta, St. Paul, and San Francisco.
+We had record attendance at our 2014 shows and reached nearly 50,000 collectors and craft enthusiasts who attend our shows in Baltimore, Atlanta, St. Paul, and San Francisco.

 WHO SHOULD APPLY?